Arboreal Categories and Equi-resource Homomorphism Preservation Theorems: Homomorphism preservation theorems

 \cf \cite[Proposition~15]{DBLP:conf/csl/AbramskyS18} and~\cite[Proposition~3.6]{deRijke2000}.
 We mention in passing that the relation $\leftrightarrow_k^M$ coincides with equivalence in $\ML_k$ \cite[Theorem~10.13]{AS2021}. \end{example}

-\section{Homomorphism Preservation Theorems}
+\section{Homomorphism preservation theorems}

 In this section, we recast the statement of a generic equi-resource homomorphism preservation theorem into a property \textnormal{(HP)}---and its strengthening \textnormal{(HP${}^\#$)}---that a resource-indexed arboreal adjunction may or may not satisfy.
-We then identify a class of ``tame'' resource-indexed arboreal adjunctions, namely those satisfying the \emph{bisimilar companion property}, for which \textnormal{(HP)} always holds.
-In the absence of the bisimilar companion property, one may try to ``force'' it; this leads to the notion of \emph{extendability}, inspired by the work of Rossman~\cite{Rossman2008}.
-Finally, we provide simple sufficient conditions under which properties \textnormal{(HP)} and \textnormal{(HP${}^\#$)} admit a relativisation to a full subcategory.
+Sufficient conditions under which properties \textnormal{(HP)} and \textnormal{(HP${}^\#$)} hold are provided in Section~\ref{s:exploring-the-landscape}.